An investment in good food is an investment in Michigan’s future.

 Michigan Good Food Fund is a $30 million public-private partnership loan fund that provides financing to good food enterprises working to increase access to affordable, healthy food in low-income and underserved communities in Michigan.
 This includes the range of businesses that grow, process, distribute, and sell healthy food that reaches those who need it most.
 We provide flexible, patient capital to good food enterprises often overlooked by traditional banks.
 Lending is bolstered by business assistance to help entrepreneurs grow their ventures and prepare for financing.

-Since its June 2013 launch, the Michigan fund has invested more than $11 million in good food enterprises, supported 47 businesses with financing and business assistance, conducted 8 intensive workshops and webinars through programs like the “Bodega Boot Camp”, and created/retained 390 jobs across the state food value chain.
+Since its 2015 launch, the Michigan fund has invested more than $12 million in good food enterprises, supporting 300 businesses with financing or business assistance and created/retained 600 jobs across the state food value chain.

 We’re on the lookout for Michigan-based food businesses that, with our support, can make a positive change in underserved communities.
 We evaluate businesses based on the following goals and priorities: